apoorva-info/Cognitive-Load-Using-Blink-Rates/README.md

 In this study, we aimed to assess the cognitive load of users in a controlled environment using the webcam of their personal device.
 We evaluated the relationship between cognitive load and performance metrics during digital span tasks, where participants were asked to memorize and recall sequences of digits.
 Blink rates were monitored as a non-invasive indicator of cognitive load.

+## 🛠 Blink Detection Sensitivity

+This project incorporates a blink detection system that is sensitive to facial orientation.
+The system uses a webcam to monitor blinks and takes into account the orientation of the participant's face to ensure accurate detection.
+This feature is particularly useful in ensuring reliable data collection even when the participant's facial orientation varies slightly during the task.

 ## 🛠 Methods

 ### 🔧 Experimental Setup